Top

 [-[] or [[-] Matches to - or [

-If the pattern begins with two asterisks, then we do diacritic- and case insensitive substring search, trying to find the string given in the rest of pattern from the datum string.
+If the pattern begins with two asterisks (**), then we do diacritic- and case-insensitive substring search, trying to find the string given in the rest of pattern from the datum string.

 "**escort" will match to "Ford Escort vm.
 1975".

-So the following holds with the substring searches:
+So the following hold for substring searches:

-1) Any non-alphabetic character in the pattern matches just to itself in the datum string (e.g. ? to ? and 3 to 3).
+1) Any non-alphabetic character in the pattern matches just to itself in the datum string (e.g., ? to ? and 3 to 3).

-2) Any 7-bit ASCII letter (A-Z and a-z without any diacritic signs) in the pattern matches to any diacritic variant of the same letter (as well as to same 7-bit ASCII letter) in the datum string, either in the upper- or lowercase.
+2) Any 7-bit ASCII letter (A-Z and a-z without any diacritic signs) in the pattern matches to any diacritic variant of the same letter (as well as to the same 7-bit ASCII letter) in the datum string, either in upper- or lower-case.

 [Note] Note:

-because the internal matching functions use macros which consider also the characters like: @, [, \, ], and ^ to be letters, they will match against characters `, {, |, }, and ~ respectively, which is just all right, because in some older implementations of European character sets those characters mark the uppercase and lowercase variants of certain diacritic letters.
+Because the internal matching functions use macros which also consider characters like @, [, \, ], and ^ to be letters, they will match against characters `, {, |, }, and ~, respectively, because in some older implementations of European character sets, those characters mark the uppercase and lowercase variants of certain diacritic letters.

-It is generally better to match too liberally and so maybe sometimes give something entirely off the wall to the user, than to miss something important because of too strict criteria.
+It is generally better to match too liberally, and so maybe sometimes give something entirely off the wall to the user, than to miss something important because of too-strict criteria.

-Of course, when searching from the data which contains text in some wide-character format (like certain coding systems for Japanese and Chinese where one character is coded with two bytes) neither fuzzy matching function nor nc_strstr function presented here should be used, as they would often match on entirely spurious cases.
+Of course, when searching from the data which contains text in some wide-character format (like certain coding systems for Japanese and Chinese, where one character is coded with two bytes), neither fuzzy matching function nor nc_strstr function presented here should be used, as they would often match on entirely spurious cases.